 We do not have a formal internal audit function, a matter which is kept under review by the Audit Committee.
-The Group has, however, appointed a Head of Security and Risk Management whose remit includes maintaining our risk management and control framework and conducting regular independent assurance.
+The Group has a Head of Security and Risk Management whose remit includes maintaining our risk management and control framework and conducting regular independent assurance.

-During the year the Head of Security and Risk Management chaired monthly Risk Management meetings attended by senior management, conducted bi-annual selfcertification of controls across the Group, completed a principal risk review and mapped out our internal and external assurance activities.
-The focus for the following 12 months is to evolve our internal assurance programme with additional independent reviews across the business.
+During the year the Head of Security and Risk Management chaired monthly Risk Management meetings attended by senior management, conducted bi-annual selfcertification of controls across the Group, completed bi-annual principal risk reviews and mapped out our internal and external assurance activities.
+We also evolved our internal assurance programme with seven independent control reviews carried out during the year by the Head of Security and Risk Management.